Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Background

 \subsection{Problem definition}

-To illustrate the problem and elaborate on our approach, we use the running example introduced in \figurename~\ref{fig:runningexample}, which is derived from an OCEL log file summarized in \tablename~\ref{tbl:runninglog}.
+To illustrate the problem and elaborate on our approach, we extend the running example introduced in \figurename~\ref{fig:runningexample}.
+We define a simple OCEL for the running example, summarized in \tablename~\ref{tbl:runninglog}.
 The table presents the data in two distinct views: \textit{Events with connected objects} and \textit{Objects with current attribute values}.
 It is important to emphasize that this running example is not intended to provide a detailed explanation of the OCEL 2.0 specification; for that, readers are referred to~\cite{berti2023ocelspecification}.

 Each event in the log is characterized by an `Event ID', `Event Type', and `Timestamp', and is associated with a list of related objects (qualifiers are abstracted in this example).
 The `Related Objects' column contains object IDs that are detailed in a separate view.
 Each object is defined by an `Object ID', `Object Type', and its `Current Attribute Values'.
 For simplicity, this example does not depict how attribute values evolve over time or how relationships between objects are captured.